eclipse/elk/README.md

 * `build`:
   Contains all the files necessary to build ELK in all its different forms.
+* `config`:
+  Contains configuration files, such as our Checkstyle configuration.
 * `features`:
   Contains all the Eclipse features ELK consists of.
 * `plugins`:
   Contains all the plugins ELK consists of.
+* `setups`:
+  Contains our Oomph setup files.

 ## Building ELK